jubishkammily/LabforwardTestDeviceCommunication/README.md

 ```

-## With More time to Spend
+## If I get more time

-I could extend this application showing a particular command in execution or the machine is busy to process a command etc.

-I could add demonstration with multiple devices.The  communication in real time and connection and swtiching of devices.

-I could also extend this example with a good User Interface with buttons and animations in the web browser instead of console for a better understanding and functionalities.
+I would be able to extend this example with a good User Interface with buttons and animations in the web browser instead of console for a better understanding of functionalities.

+I will be able to add a real world example with real commands and real execution behaviour and add multiple devices, which give more insights to the client.